Why is AML Transaction Monitoring Important?

 Transaction monitoring systems have evolved to meet the demands of today’s fraud environment.
 Your institution can meet these demands by leveraging a transaction monitoring system that incorporates the following functionality:

-- Behavioral analytics: All of that information adds up to millions of data points, even for smaller The human eye might be able to detect an obvious fraud, but it cannot recognize patterns of suspicious activity or relationships using multiple data points for every transaction.
-But transaction monitoring systems that use machine learning are able to make those connections quickly and accurately across very large volumes of customer data and transactions to stop the initial fraudulent act and any subsequent acts.
+- Behavioral analytics: All of that information adds up to millions of data points, even for smaller organizations.
+The human eye might be able to detect an obvious fraud, but it cannot recognize patterns of suspicious activity or relationships using multiple data points for every transaction.
+But transaction monitoring systems that use machine learning and behavioral analytics can make those connections quickly and accurately across very large volumes of customer data and transactions to stop the initial fraudulent act and any subsequent acts.

-- Time-to-detection: In addition to real-time processing, the most effective transaction monitoring systems allow your institution to set a desired timeframe for detection, including a real-time option, and a desired timeframe for transfer to an internal or outsourced staff member to evaluate, resolve or escalate the alert for further investigation.
+- Time-to-detection: The most effective transaction monitoring systems allow your institution to set a desired timeframe for detection, including a real-time option, and a desired timeframe for transfer to an internal or outsourced staff member to evaluate, resolve or escalate the alert for further investigation.

 - Risk mitigation: Your transaction monitoring system must effectively monitor and mitigate your real-world risk, encompassing the types of products your offer, customers and footprints you serve and channels your customers use.